Do you consider studying medicine after completing your education?

-Are you considering studying medicine after you have finished your schooling?
-Do you have budgetary constraints?
-Or would you like to broaden your outlook on life by studying at an international school in a foreign country?
-If the answer to any of these questions is yes, then why don’t you contemplate reading for your medical degree at a Kyrgyzstan university.
+Do you have limitations on the budget?
+Or would you like to extend your life perspective by studying in a foreign country at an international school?
+If the reaction to any of these questions is yes, why do you not consider reading at a Kyrgyzstan university for your medical degree?

 MBBS in Kyrgyzstan